Visiting Alaska? Well…you can’t miss the scenic drive from Anchorage to Seward.

 For more info, visit the website here.

-Whichever one you choose – you will be rewarded with stunning views of a magnificent glacier.
+Whether you choose to hike or go on the cruise – you will be rewarded with stunning views of a magnificent glacier.

 6. Whittier